fetchrobotics/docs/source/in_the_box.rst

 ..
 TODO:: add notes on tucking the arm

-Driving Fetch & Freight with a Joystick
+Driving Fetch and Freight with a Joystick
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. include:: teleop.rst
     :start-after: embed-pt